Retail Envy Will Be Cured Thanks To Primark Opening, Says Evening News

 “But news of Primark’s arrival is not just a coup for snappy dressers.
 It is a feather in the cap of the council’s bid to revitalise Edinburgh’s most famous thoroughfare and represents a major boost to its “string of pearls” masterplan for Princes Street, first mooted in 2007 as a way of ensuring a joined-up approach to future development.”

-The coverage is part of the positive media reaction to the store which was achieved with help from public relations experts at Holyrood Partnership PR in Scotland.
+The coverage is part of the positive media reaction to the store which was achieved with help from public relations experts at Holyrood PR PR in Scotland.

-Holyrood Partnership also assisted Primark with stakeholder engagement and its extensive public consultatioin exercise.
+Holyrood PR also assisted Primark with stakeholder engagement and its extensive public consultatioin exercise.